fkaduk/kobodeck/README.md

 Logging
 -------

-Logs are printed to the console and written to a logfile in `/mnt/onboard/wallabako.log.txt` so that they can be read by the user on the reader directly.
+Logs are printed to the console by default.
+They used to be written to a logfile in `/mnt/onboard/wallabako.log.txt` so that they can be read by the user on the reader directly, until the 1.0.0 release at which point it became an option configurable with the `LogFile` parameter.
 The logs are currently quite verbose.
 After 10 days of more or less continuous operation, the logfile here had grown to around 400KB.
 We have implemented log rotation using [lumberjack][] so that we don't take up all the space on devices from version 0.9.
 We could also do log level filtering to limit the amount of data in the logfile but then that would reduce our much-needed debugging capabilities.
 We could also send debugging logs to syslog.

 [lumberjack]: https://github.com/natefinch/lumberjack